winglang/wing/README.md

 ### 1.8 Type Inference

 Type can optionally be put between name and the equal sign, using a colon.
-Partial type inference is allowed while using `mut` and/or `opt` keywords.
+Partial type inference is allowed while using the `?` keyword immediately after the variable name.

 When type annotation is missing, type will be inferred from r-value type.
 r-value refers to the right hand side of an assignment here.